Skip to main content

 Tip 1: Drink Plenty of Water

-If you’re new to your urostomy, you’re probably still getting used to figuring out how often you empty your pouch.
-Over time, you’ll figure out an average level of urine output to plan for each day.
+If you’re new to urostomy, you’re probably still getting used to figuring out how often you empty your pouch.
+Over time, you’ll figure out an average urine output to plan for each day.

-However, now that you have a urostomy, it’s important to stay hydrated and drink at least 8 8 oz. glasses of water each day.
-Water helps your kidneys do their job of flushing out body waste.
+However, now that you have a urostomy, it’s important to stay hydrated and drink at least 8 8-oz. glasses of water each day.
+Water helps your kidneys flush out body waste.
 It can also reduce the bacterial concentration in your urine, which may help lower your chance of getting a UTI.

-If you notice your urine is noticeably dark yellow or orange, you’re likely dehydrated.
+If your urine is dark yellow or orange, you’re likely dehydrated.
 That means it’s time to drink some water.
-Take a look at our handy hydration chart below for reference.
+Our handy hydration chart below is a good place to start.

 Also, you may want to consider reducing or eliminating your intake of alcohol and caffeine, both of which may contribute to dehydration.